ahicks92/fastnet/specification.md

 if the client times out before receiving either the connected or aborted packet, the implementation must report an implementation-defined error.

 When the server sees the connect packet, it begins establishing a connection.
-To establish a connection, a server must generate an unsigned 32-bit integer ID.
+To establish a connection, a server must generate an unsigned 64-bit integer ID.
 This ID must be unique among all currently-established connections to said server.
 It must then encode and send the connected packet and immediately notify the application that a connection was established.
 If the server continues to receive the connection request packet, it must continue to respond with the connected packet but do nothing further; it is possible for the client to not yet know that it is connected due to packet loss.

+This specification reserves ID 0 for "no ID".
+A server must never use an ID of 0 for a connection.
+This enables implementations to use ID 0 for internal purposes, though no other meaning is assigned to it by this specification.

 To refuse a connection, a server must send the aborted packet with an implementation-defined string as to the reason.
 This string must not be empty.
 This specification suggests "unspecified error" as a reasonable default for situations in which a string is not available, i.e. because a game does not wish to advertise that a player has been banned.

-Both clients and servers must expose the Fastnet connection ID for a connection in a manner that can be reached by the application developer; this ID is part of the UDP hole-punching algorithm as well as a crutial piece of information for many extensions.

 Servers must ignore any packets not involved in an active connection.